mullenkamp/EcanPythonCourse2019/README.rst

 Prerequisites
 -------------
 The only **prerequisite** for the courses is to familiarise yourself with Jupyter notebooks as this will be the primary way we will be interacting with Python.
-Please go through "Using the Jupyter Notebooks for the workshop modules" in the section `prerequisites`.
+Please go through "Using the Jupyter Notebooks for the course modules" in the section :doc:`prerequisites`.
 This section also contains a description on how to install Python on your own PC if interested.

 Registration
 ------------